Code of Privacy Principles

 Commitment to Privacy

-At Equitable Bank (variously referred to as “Equitable”, “we”, “us” or “our”) we are firmly committed to protecting your personal information.
-This Code of Privacy Principles (the "Code") demonstrates that commitment by informing you of the practices we have in place relating to the management of your personal information.
+At Equitable1 (variously referred to as “the Bank”, “we”, “us” or “our”) we are firmly committed to protecting your personal information.
+This Code of Privacy Principles (the "Code") demonstrates that commitment by informing you of the practices we have in place relating to the management of your personal information and should be read in conjunction with our Privacy Agreement.
 The Code applies to any individual who has applied for, or offered to provide a guarantee for, any product or service offered by us in Canada.

 To fulfill our commitment to you, we observe the following 10 principles when dealing with your personal information.

 Personal information includes any factual or subjective information, recorded or not, about an identifiable individual.
 This includes information in any form, such as:

 - Your name, address, email address, mobile telephone number, occupation, date of birth and other information used to authenticate your identity such as knowledge-based information (i.e. username, password and account information), biometric information (i.e. signature, fingerprint and voiceprint), device information (i.e. device model, browser type and activity, IP address, security cookies and approximate physical location of device);

 - Identification documents, such as a valid non-expired driver’s license, passport or birth certificate;